anufrievroman/calcure/README.md

 ### Setting daily reminders

-You can try [this project](https://github.com/sponkurtus2/calcxporte_r) to recieve daily reminders of events in your Calcure.
+You can try [this project](https://github.com/sponkurtus2/calcxporte_r) to receive daily reminders of events in your Calcure.

 ### Troubleshooting